Hacking Notes logo Hacking Notes

 40: b'\x01\n> '

-Leak PIE and Libc addresses 64-bit
+Leak PIE and Libc addresses (Ret2libc remote)

 We can combine two techniques that have been disscussed in this post earlier.
 We can use the format string vulnerability to bypass PIE and leak the remote libc address.